aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/README.md

 The particular project implementation was done on **Linux OS** and the rest of this documentation will be focused on Linux OS.
 The project also support Mac operating system.

 In order to install the necessary libraries, from the project repository directory run the script either [install-ubuntu.sh](https://github.com/aliasaswad/CarND-Kidnapped-Vehicle-Project-P6/blob/master/install-ubuntu.sh)(for Mac user).

 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.